 We have also published a complete guide on the subject: Towards efficient production planning: How does an APS system complement an ERP system?
 In this guide, we consider how special production planning software can complement a company's ERP system and where to draw the line between these two different systems.

-I’m a Sales manager at Pinja, and I’m responsible for the sales of production development products.
+I’m a Head of Sales at Pinja, and I’m responsible for the sales of production development products.
 I enjoy working in different places so I travel around Finland and sometimes abroad in factories on different industrial sectors.
 This job allows me to see top Finnish industries from a front row seat.

 Back to the Pinja Blog